Facebook Pixel

 Solution Approach

-The implementation uses binary search combined with the inclusion-exclusion principle to efficiently find the n-th ugly number.
+The implementation uses the binary search template combined with the inclusion-exclusion principle to efficiently find the n-th ugly number.

 Step 1: Pre-calculate LCMs First, we calculate the least common multiples (LCMs) that we'll need for the inclusion-exclusion formula: